Work injuries can occur to anyone, regardless of the type of injury that you are in. The five most common types of workplace injures are:

 Common law Damages Claim

-To receive common law damages, you also need to prove there was a “negligence” or “fault” from the employer or the third party.
+To receive common law damages, you also need to prove there was a “negligence” or “fault” from the employer or any relevant third party.
 If you are injured at work and the accident was not your fault, you may claim for common law damages.
 You should also establish that you suffered a “serious injury.”
 Once the injuries are stable, you can apply to Workcover for a Serious Injury certificate to claim damages.

 If Workcover determines that the injuries are not serious, you can apply to the County Court and ask a judge to decide whether the injuries are serious.

-You may be entitled to claim for;
+You may be entitled to claim for: